dakshbhatia/brainOS/docs/OpenAI_API_GUIDE.md

 ### Chat Templates

-Osaurus defers chat templating to MLX `ChatSession`, which uses the model's configuration to format prompts.
+BrainOS defers chat templating to MLX `ChatSession`, which uses the model's configuration to format prompts.
 System messages are combined and passed as `instructions`; user content is supplied as the prompt to `respond/streamResponse`.

 ## Model Naming